Freienbach: Transport

+Pfäffikon and the island of Ufenau have landing stages served by boat cruises of ZSG.

 Sport

 FC Freienbach is the municipality's football club.

 Heritage sites of national significance

 The prehistoric lakeside settlement at Hurden/Seedamm and Ufnau, the parish church of St. Peter and Paul with Martin's Chapel, the Seedamm Cultural Center of Pfäffikon and Pfäffikon Castle are listed as Swiss heritage site of national significance.
 The prehistoric settlements at Hurden Rosshorn and Hurden Seefeld are part of the Prehistoric Pile dwellings around the Alps a UNESCO World Heritage Site.